lanl/FLPR/docs/sphinx/conformance.rst

   ``apps/module.cc`` for an example of how to traverse the concrete syntax tree.
 Going forward, more abstract representations will be introduced.
+- Note that FLPR enforces the **rules** of the standard, but not the **constraints**.
+This will allow FLPR to accept input that will be rejected by a conforming compiler.
+For example, rule R1164 defines *sync-all-stmt* as "SYNC ALL [([ *sync-stat-list* ])]", and constraint C1171 specifies that a specifier may not appear in the *sync-stat-list* more than once.
+FLPR does not enforce that constraint.
-- When looking for *action-stmt* in the input to transform, remember to look "inside" *if-stmt*, which contain an *action-stmt*!
+- When looking for an *action-stmt* in the input to transform, remember to look "inside" *if-stmt*, which contain an *action-stmt*!